nnq67/nnq67/README.md

 # 💫About Me :
-Study Information Technology in University of Information Technology - VNUHCM Interested in Web Development, Mobile App Development, IoT Currently learning: Web Development
-Contact: 23521326@gm.uit.edu.vn
+Hi there!
+I am currently a student majoring in Information Technology at the University of Information Technology - VNUHCM.
+Driven by a particular passion for software development, I am constantly exploring and learning about Web Development, Mobile App Development, and the Internet of Things (IoT).
+At present, I am deeply focused on acquiring and practicing skills in Web Development.
+For any inquiries or collaboration opportunities, please feel free to contact me at: 23521326@gm.uit.edu.vn.

 ## 🌐Socials
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/https://www.facebook.com/quyen.nguyen.524760/)